-Hakim Ajmal Khan was a living legend, a person of inherent inner beauty, outer grace and dignity; he was a man of exceptional character.
+Hakim Ajmal Khan was a living legend, a person of inherent inner beauty, outer grace, and dignity; he was a man of exceptional character.
 His medical works and treatments in different diseases and ailments are so strange that despite being true, at times they seem to be unbelievable.

 Hakim Ajmal Khan memorized the Holy Quran (Hafiz) at a very young age and received his education from some of the most highly respected scholars of his time and soon became an authority on Arabic, Persian and Urdu.
-He later acquired command of the family profession of Tibbe Unani (Herbal Medicines), under expert guidance of his family elders.
+He later acquired a command of the family profession of Tibbe Unani (Herbal Medicines), under the expert guidance of his family elders.

 History claims of very few multifaceted individuals who were illustrious physicians, theologist, great statesmen, educationists and poets, all woven together.
 Masih ul Mulk Hakim Ajmal Khan is one of them.